What To Do On Sunshine Coast [2024 Update]

 Mooloolaba is the place to find the freshest seafood in town.
 Definitely try Parkyn Parade Mooloolaba for the catch of the day, fresh prawns, oysters and champagne.
 The Mooloolaba Seafood Cruise is also a must-do dining experience, with fresh seafood served overlooking the expansive waters and salty breeze.

-For finer dining, book for a degustation at Harry’s on Buderim, or Spirit House.
-For exquisite food that matches the view, Spice Bar and The Boat Shed are found along the coastline serving delicious bites and classy cocktails.
+For finer dining, book a degustation at Harry’s on Buderim or Spirit House.
+For exquisite food that matches the view, Spice Bar and The Boat Shed are found along the coastline, serving delicious bites and classy cocktails.

 If you’re looking for a more authentic vibe, get a taste of the bush tucker experience and try out traditional kangaroo and emu, as well as local greens, fruits and jams.